dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/razor-pages-convention-features.md

 This filter checks for a `globalTemplate` route value of "TriggerValue" and swaps in "ReplacementValue".

-The `ReplaceRouteValueFilter` attribute can be applied directly to a `PageModel` in code-behind:
+The `ReplaceRouteValueFilter` attribute can be applied directly to a `PageModel`:

 [!code-csharp[Main](razor-pages-convention-features/sample/Pages/OtherPages/Page3.cshtml.cs?range=10-12&highlight=1)]